DsDipto7/TextFlex/README.md

 - **Remove Extra Spaces**: Clears extra spaces between words in the text.
 - **Copy Text**: Copies the current text to the clipboard.
 - **Clear Text**: Deletes all text from the input box.
-# Project Title

-TextFlex

-# TextFlex

-**TextFlex** is a React-based web application that provides a range of text manipulation and analysis tools.
-This app allows users to modify, analyze, and manage their text content efficiently.

-## Features

-- **Convert to Uppercase**: Change all text to uppercase.
-- **Convert to Lowercase**: Change all text to lowercase.
-- **Word & Character Count**: Automatically count the number of words and characters in the entered text.
-- **Reading Time Calculation**: Estimate the time required to read the text.
-- **Text-to-Speech**: Reads the text out loud.
-- **Remove Extra Spaces**: Clears extra spaces between words in the text.
-- **Copy Text**: Copies the current text to the clipboard.
-- **Clear Text**: Deletes all text from the input box.
-- **Text Preview**: Shows a live preview of the entered text.

 ## Usage![Screenshot (37)](https://github.com/user-attachments/assets/da818cbf-1bf4-415b-8707-8d089b52c8a2)